 Note: This is again a long list of things to understand!
 Read through the list, breathe deep, do the assignment, and then come back to them.

 #superdo?
 Why use it?

-The Ruby Ecosystem for a brief break from code to learn more about the world of Ruby.
+Take a brief break from code and learn more about the world of Ruby.

 Read Beginning Ruby Chapter 6:

 Classes, Objects, and Modules.
 It will extend your knowledge deeper than Codecademy alone.